fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 ```

-Algorithms that you will learn to implement using scikit-learn {.title style="clear: both"}
+Algorithms that you will learn to implement using scikit-learn
 --------------------------------------------------------------

 * * * * *